adaltas/node-csv-docs/src/md/parse/options/comment.md

 - Default: `""`
 - Since: early days

-The escape sequence can be defined at the begining of record (a line if the record delimiter is a line return) or anywhere else.
+The escape sequence can be defined at the beginning of record (a line if the record delimiter is a line return) or anywhere else.
 Every characters found after the escape sequence will be disregarded.

 Escaping is disabled inside a quoted field.
 The escape sequence will be preserved like any other bytes.
 It cannot be escaped.

 # Example

-The [comment example](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.comment.js) insert two comments, one at the begining of the file and another one after a record.
+The [comment example](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.comment.js) insert two comments, one at the beginning of the file and another one after a record.

 `embed:packages/csv-parse/samples/option.comment.js`